STUDENT FILM MAKING |

 Rm 6 |

-The first part of film making involves creating a story board that shows how the film will be shot and what dialogue will be spoken.
+The first part of film making involves creating a story board that documents how the film will be shot and what dialogue will be spoken.
 The director / videographer uses this story board to explain to their cast what actions to undertake and what to say in each scene.

-The first part of film making involves creating a story board that shows how the film will be shot and what dialogue will be spoken.
+The first part of film making involves creating a story board that documents how the film will be shot and what dialogue will be spoken.
 The director / videographer uses this story board to explain to their cast what actions to undertake and what to say in each scene.

-'MAY FILM CHALLENGE'.
-(Winner Announced 6th June)
+'AUGUST FILM CHALLENGE'.
+(Winner Announced T3.
+Wk 3.
+Assembly)

 Shoot your own original film that runs for no longer than 3 minutes.
-Your movie should present and solve a problem.

 Before starting to film at school see Mr Hansen to: